kaiyue62/create-reaction-hackathon/README.md

 2) Install modules

-3) Update the `.env` configuration for the bot to use the Microsoft App Id and App Password from the Bot Framework registration

-4) Run ngrok - point to port 3978
+3) Run ngrok - point to port 3000

     ```bash
     ngrok http -host-header=rewrite 3978
     ```

-5) Run your bot at the command line:
+4) Run your bot at the command line:

     ```bash
     npm start
     ```
+5) Update the taskInfo.url property manifest.json file with your own ngrok url.

 6) Zip all the files in teamsAppManifest and sideload to Teams.